 With the first student writer-in-residence project Berlin Stories we want to capture the specific perspective of Berlin students on their city over a longer period of time.
 Each year, a new city writer is selected by an independent jury.
 Their texts can be found on our Berlin Stories Blog.

-The current city writer in 2019 is Josephine Bätz.
+The writer-in-residence 2019 was Josephine Bätz.

-The city writer in 2018 was Charlotte Wührer.
+The first city writer in 2018 was Charlotte Wührer.
 She writes short stories, poems, Young Adult and Flash Fiction.

 Starting in the summer semester, there will be a writing group "TextTransit" for creative literary writing at studierendenWERK BERLIN.

 The writing group is intercultural or multilingual, i.e. it is aimed at authors or students who are interested in writing and who speak and write other languages or who, as non-native speakers, want to write their literary texts in German.
 Students who write in German are of course equally welcome!